alexiusacademia/alexiusacademia.github.io/_posts/2019-07-03-easyplan-day26.md

 A new added functionality is when the duration column is updated, all else is updated accordingly including the newly added column FINISH.

 End: 7:17am

+Start: 6:30pm
+Just fixed the keyboard shortcuts on Windows.
+What I did is I also set the accelerators on the main frame and called the commands from the ribbon with the bindings.
+End: 6:38pm